Blue Mosque Yerevan is the only Muslim Shia mosque in Yerevan. The Blue Mosque is one of the institutions that symbolize the history of Armenia.

 The mosque is presently encircled in a rather bizarre way that makes it less possible for a passerby to notice it from the outside.
 The explanation is hidden in the urban plan of Yerevan city, which was undergone during the Soviet era.

-The central part of Yerevan was thoroughly redesigned and a great number of popular architects; among them was Alexandr Tamanian, a famous architect of the modern Yerevan City, took the responsibility of making Yerevan more modern.
+The central part of Yerevan was thoroughly redesigned and a great number of popular architects, among them Alexandr Tamanian, a famous architect of the modern Yerevan City, took the responsibility of modernizing Yerevan.
 In this regard, the Blue Mosque appeared in the middle part of the new block surrounded by new buildings and sections.

 As to the interior, just like in case of outside architecture, minimalistic approach dominates, although it does not make the mosque less impressive or beautiful.

 The interior does not comprise any interior tiles and does not feature typical Islamic calligraphy.
-You can see that simplicity prevails on every corner of this Shia mosque.
+You can see that simplicity prevails on every corner of the Shia mosque.

-3 Facts You May Want to Know about Blue Mosque in Yerevan City
+Facts To Know About Blue Mosque In Yerevan City

-On weekdays, you can come and see “old Yerevan” photo exhibitions which are held there.
+On weekdays, you can come and see the “Old Yerevan” photo exhibitions which are held there.

 Don’t Judge The Book By Its Cover

-When first visiting the Blue mosque Yerevan, people could think of it as some sort of “hidden place” but it is simply a matter of location.
+When first visiting the Blue mosque Yerevan, people think of it as a “hidden place”, but it is simply a matter of location.

 The Blue Mosque seems hidden from view because it is surrounded by other buildings and apartments from all sides.
 There is only one thing that hints at the presence of a mosque here, which is the very modest entrance from the side of Mashtots Avenue.

-At first sight, it may seem that Armenian authorities have deliberately neutralized the Shia mosque, but it is not really true.
+At first sight, it may seem that Armenian authorities have deliberately neutralized the Shia mosque, but it is a common misconception.

-On the contrary, they have demonstrated ultimate care toward the mosque complex by including the building in the new block without any kind of architectural destruction.
+On the contrary, they have demonstrated ultimate care toward the mosque complex by including the building in the new block without any architectural destruction.

-Blue Mosque Yerevan as The Symbol of Multiculturalism in Armenia
+Blue Mosque Yerevan As A Symbol of Multiculturalism In Armenia

-It’s a historical place that is worth visiting if you come to Yerevan.
-Just see and appreciate this unique piece of beautiful architecture.
+It’s a historical place that is worth visiting when coming to Yerevan.

 - Moscow Cinema Yerevan – Enjoy Armenian films and traditions in this Yerevan cinema